EMBradley/sitegen/README.md

 # sitegen

-Static site generator project for Boot.dev
+Static site generator project for Boot.dev.
+Parses each markdown file in the `content` directory and converts them to html.